-Turn-Earn Index defined: Turn and earn is a ratio that analyzes inventory turnover and gross margin.
-To calculate multiply inventory turns by gross margin percentage.
+Turn and Earn Index definition: The turn and earn index analyzes inventory turnover and gross margin using a ratio.
+To calculate turn and earn, multiply inventory turns by gross margin percentage.

-Using the Turn Earn Index to manage inventory
+Using the Turn and Earn Index vs. GMROI to manage inventory

-I found it!
-Turn Earn Index = #GrossMargin x Inventory Turns #accounting Click To TweetIf you’re a purchasing manager or accountant you may want to justify selling of stocking a SKU (stock keeping unit) with the Turn/Earn Index.
-Also known as the Turn/Earn calculation or Turn/Earn formula, or simply as Turn and Earn, it’s a simple way to help manage inventory by evaluating your entire inventory or a part number to see if it is worth stocking or selling.
+I found the formula to calculate the Turn Earn Index = #GrossMargin x Inventory Turns #accounting Click To TweetIf you’re a purchasing manager or accountant you may want to justify selling of stocking a SKU (stock keeping unit) with the Turn/Earn Index.
+It’s also known as the Turn/Earn ratio or Turn/Earn formula, or simply as Turn and Earn.
+It’s a simple way to help manage inventory and you can evaluate your entire inventory or just a part number to see if it is worth stocking or selling.

-To calculate the Turn/Earn index for your inventory, simply multiply gross margin x turnover (“turnover” is simply your inventory turns, scroll down for a definition of inventory turns).
+Calculate the Turn/Earn index for your inventory by multiplying gross margin x turnover.
+“Turnover” is simply your inventory turns, scroll down for a definition of inventory turns.
 For example, if your inventory turns 5 times in a year and you have a 35% margin your Turn/Earn index is 175 (35 x 5 = 175).

 To calculate the Turn/Earn index for an individual part number or SKU, simply multiply gross margin x turnover (units sold per year).
 For example a product with a gross margin of 35% that sells 5 per year would have a Turn/Earn Index of 175 (35 x 5 = 175).

-Companies typically look for a minimum Index of 100 to 150 although there are a lot of reasons for higher or lower numbers and a lot of it will depend on whether you are a manufacturer, distributor or a retailer.
+Companies typically look for a minimum Index of 100 to 150.
+Tthere are a lot of reasons for higher or lower numbers and a lot of it depends on whether you are a manufacturer, distributor or a retailer.

 A manufacturing company might shoot for a lower minimum index of 100 for an individual part number.
 Reasons might be that part number is required to support a broader product line, or it is necessary to support replacement parts or components, or it needed to address demand from specific market segments that might be new for the manufacturer.

 A retail store might have a higher Index goal of 150 for a SKU.
-Reasons to have a higher Turn/Earn Index number might be limited shelf space, catering to a specialized retail market or the need to keep inventory down to conserve cash.
+There are reasons to have a higher Turn/Earn Index number.
+These include limited shelf space, catering to a specialized retail market or keeping inventory low to conserve cash.

 Inventory Turns definition

 Inventory Turns defined: Inventory turns is a measurement of how many times inventory is sold or consumed in a given time period, usually one year.
-It is calculated by multiplying cost of goods sold divided by inventory cost.
+Calculate it by cost of goods sold (COGS) divided by inventory cost.